silverstripe/developer-docs/en/02_Developer_Guides/19_GraphQL/01_getting_started/03_building_the_schema.md

 (e.g. generate your custom schema, but not the CMS schema), you should pass in the name of the schema you want to build.

-[info]
+> [!NOTE]
-If you do not provide a `schema` parameter, the command will build all schemas.
+> If you do not provide a `schema` parameter, the command will build all schemas.
-[/info]

 `vendor/bin/sake dev/graphql/build schema=default`

-[info]
+> [!NOTE]
-Most of the time, the name of your custom schema is `default`.
-If you're editing DataObjects that are accessed with GraphQL in the CMS, you may have to rebuild the `admin` schema as well.
+> Most of the time, the name of your custom schema is `default`.
+If you're editing DataObjects
+> that are accessed with GraphQL in the CMS, you may have to rebuild the `admin` schema as well.
-[/info]

 Keep in mind that some of your changes will be in YAML in the `_config/` directory, which also requires a flush.